tiprankstipranks

 Cyber Security - Risk 2

 Cyberattacks.
 Our business involves the use, storage, and transmission of clients', their customers', and our employees' information.
 We also monitor and support information technology systems for certain clients through cloud-based and on-client-premises managed services model.
-While we believe that we take reasonable security measures to prevent the unauthorized access to our information technology systems and to our clients' systems, and to protect the privacy of personal and proprietary information that we access and store, our security controls over our systems have not prevented in the past and may not prevent in the future improper access to these systems or unauthorized disclosure of this information.
-Such unauthorized access or disclosure could subject, and in the past has subjected us to significant liability under relevant laws, our contracts, and our licenses to perform certain regulated services; and could harm our reputation, resulting in material impacts to our operations, loss of future revenue and business opportunities.
+While we believe we take reasonable security measures to prevent unauthorized access to our information technology systems and to our clients' systems, and to protect the privacy of personal and proprietary information that we access and store, our security controls over our systems have not prevented in the past and may not prevent in the future improper access to these systems or unauthorized disclosure of this information.
+Such unauthorized access or disclosure could subject, and in the past has subjected us to significant liability under relevant laws, our contracts, and our licenses to perform certain regulated services; and could harm our reputation, resulting in material impacts to our results of operations, loss of future revenue and business opportunities.
 These risks may further increase as our business model now relies on a higher percentage of work delivered from home, in addition to our traditional delivery center model.
 The risks may also increase, as we expand geographically into new locations, where cybersecurity is difficult to assure.
 In recent years, there have been an increasing number of high-profile security breaches at companies and government agencies, when hackers, cyber criminals and state actors launch a broad range of ransomware, data exfiltration, and other cyberattacks targeting information technology systems.
 Information security breaches, computer viruses, service interruption, loss of business data, DDoS (distributed denial of service) attacks, ransomware and other cyberattacks on any of our systems or on our clients' systems, through our channels, have and in the future could disrupt our normal operations, our cloud platform digital offerings, our clients' on-premise managed service offerings, and our corporate functions, impeding our ability to provide critical services to our clients and financial reporting of our results of operations.
 Techniques used by cyber criminals to obtain unauthorized access, disable or degrade services, or sabotage systems evolve frequently and may not immediately be detected, and we may be unable to implement adequate preventative measures.
-For example, in 2021, we experienced two significant cybersecurity incidents.
+As we previously reported, in 2021, we experienced two significant cybersecurity incidents.
 One involved a global supply chain compromise that impacted thousands of companies worldwide, including a TTEC Digital subsidiary and its managed services clients.
-Another involved a ransomware attack that temporarily disrupted the TTEC Engage business.
+Another involved a ransomware attack that temporarily disrupted a portion of the TTEC Engage business.
 Although neither of these incidents resulted in material impact on our results of operations in 2021, there can be no assurances that future cybersecurity incidents, which are unavoidable, would not have material impact on our results of operations.
-Following these cybersecurity incidents, we have made and continue to make significant investments to enhance our information technology environment, but there can be no assurances that investments made to date and the investments planned to be made in the future would be sufficient to prevent future cybersecurity incidents.
-Cybersecurity events may have cascading effects that unfold over time and result in additional costs, including costs associated with investigations, government enforcement actions, regulatory investigations, fines and penalties, contractual claims, performance penalties, litigation, financial judgement or settlements in excess of insurance, disputes with insurance carriers concerning coverage and the availability of cyber insurance in the future, loss of clients' trust, future business cancelations and other losses.
-Any client perceptions that our systems or the information system environments that we support for our clients are not secure could result in a material loss of business and revenue and could damage our reputation and competitiveness.
+Following these cybersecurity incidents, we have made and continue to make significant investments to enhance our information technology environment, but we, like many other companies, continue to be attacked by cybercriminals and there can be no assurances that investments made to date and the investments planned to be made in the future would be sufficient to mitigate these ongoing attacks or to prevent material impact from future cybersecurity incidents.
+Cybersecurity events may have cascading effects that unfold over time and result in additional costs, including costs associated with investigations, government enforcement actions, regulatory inquiries, fines and penalties, contractual claims, litigation, financial judgement or settlements in excess of insurance, disputes with insurance carriers concerning coverage and the availability of cyber insurance in the future, loss of clients' trust, future business cancelations and other losses.
+Any client perceptions that our systems or the information system environments that we support for our clients are not sufficiently secure could result in a material loss of business and revenue and could damage our reputation and competitiveness.
 Cyber fraud.
-As others, we are experiencing an increase in frequency of cyber fraud attempts, including phishing attempts, and so-called "social engineering" attacks, which typically seek unauthorized access into the environment, money transfers or unauthorized information disclosure.
+As others, we are experiencing an increase in frequency of cyber fraud attempts, including phishing and smishing attempts, and so-called "social engineering" or "deep fake" attacks, which typically seek unauthorized access into the environment, money transfers or unauthorized information disclosure.
 We train our employees to recognize these attacks and have implemented proactive risk mitigation measures to curb them.
 There are no assurances, however, that these attacks, which are growing in sophistication and frequency, would not deceive our employees, resulting in a material loss and impacts to our operations and corporate functions.
 While we believe we have taken reasonable measures to protect our systems and processes from unauthorized intrusions and cyber fraud, we cannot be certain that advances in cybercriminal capabilities, discovery of new system vulnerabilities, and attempts to exploit such vulnerabilities will not compromise or breach the technologies protecting our systems and the information that we manage and control, which could result in damage to our systems, our reputation, and our profitability.

 Technology - Risk 1